cassmastern/lers-sandbox/docs/sec_freeform/ibm-sanfran.md

 ## Sources

 - IBM press releases and archived Redbooks (~35%)
-- The usual suspect — GenAI — with its bottomless pool of resources, including those fed by Universities of Hamburg (love the city) and Dresden, Germany  (~40%)
+- The usual GenAI suspects — with their bottomless pools of resources, including those fed by Universities of Hamburg (love the city) and Dresden, Germany  (~40%)
 - My long-term memory (~20%)

 ---